Feeling like Divorce is inevitable? You’re in the right place!

 He says, “9.”

 I continue, “How motivated would you say you are to committing to the difficult work of trying to save this marriage?
-I’m thinking of the emotional work, the time and financial commitment.
+I’m thinking of the emotional work, time, and financial commitment.
 On a scale of one to ten.
 What do you think?”

 Tyrone quickly replies, “10.”